 The idea of being so thoughtful may seem a bit weak to some, but in all honesty there is nothing but strength in that approach and it stood me in good stead as a police officer who defused many violent encounters through the right choice of words and actions.
 Identifying with the person behind the behaviour was absolutely key.
 ‘Good people do bad things and bad people do good things - fact’.
 Being non judgemental, (or at least controlling that judgement) is an essential element to communication and that’s what my mum and my gran taught me.

-Early in my career one of my bosses asked me about my communication as he felt it was exceptionally skillful and he shared that I had strong emotional intelligence.
-I had never heard the term before, let alone realise I had ‘strong anything’, I was just ‘me’ and did what was natural and fitting.
+Early in my career one of my bosses advised me that I used exceptionally skillful communication and had strong emotional intelligence.
+I had never heard the term before, let alone realise I had strong anything, I was just ‘me’ and did what was natural and fitting.
 Reading people, recognizing their emotion and taking time to be ‘appropriately curious’ about their perspective was something that had developed quite naturally.

 Fast forward to 2004 when I trained as a hostage and crisis negotiator and my skills were developed further.
 The training was amazing and I realised on that course just how powerful, effective, and enlightening communication can be – from that day I completely connected to my role and that was my official start as a ‘professional communicator’.